hkvinge/Secant-avoidance-projection-algorithm/README.md

 # What is in this repository?

-This repository contains the following files:
+This repository contains the following files for a C++/CUDA implementation of SAP:

 * *SAP.cu*: The SAP function as well as a little CUDA error checking code.
 The SAP function transfers data (both the actual data points and an initial projection and some algorithm parameters) to the GPU where the algorithm is run by making library calls to CUBLAS and CUSOLVER and also calling certain custom kernels from *kernels.cu*.